arifian853/arifian.ai/README.md

 LLM used : GPT-2, GPT Neo 1.3B, Google T5 Base

-- Dataset format is in JSON with pair of "prompt" and "response" :
+- Dataset format is in JSON with pair of "prompt" and "response" of my puclic personal data:

 ```
 [